Phil MeekinView Profile

-In the past the answer was fairly simple – pick up the phone to your bank manager.
-If he or she couldn’t help there were “secondary lenders” who could often support you – but at a cost.
+In the past, the answer was relatively simple – pick up the phone to your bank manager.
+The banks will still support businesses, but only the strongest and fittest in financial terms, and in the current economic climate, financial security is seldom guaranteed.
+If the bank is unable or unwilling to help, there were “secondary lenders” who could often support you – but at a cost.

-The banks will still support businesses, but only the strongest and fittest in financial terms.
-In the current economic climate, those are few and far between.
-The secondary lenders were largely funded by banks – their funding has disappeared and they’re no longer active.
+Banks primarily funded secondary lenders; but in the current economy, their funding has disappeared and are considerably less active than in the past.
 There are still bridging lenders who will provide high-cost, short-term loans.
-These are usually secured by property but they will expect around 2% per month.
-That may be an answer if you need to complete a lucrative contract and there is sufficient profit margin to absorb those borrowing costs.
+These are usually secured by property, but they will expect around 2% per month.
+That may be an answer if you need to complete a lucrative contract, and there is enough profit margin to absorb those borrowing costs.

 The debtor finance industry is very active.
 What was once considered last-resort lenders have become “mainstream” in the current climate.
 It is not suited to all sectors or situations; but does fulfil the needs of many companies operating in the business-to-business market, supplying goods and services on credit.
 It is ideal for expanding businesses as the facilities tend to grow with the level of sales.

 If you have tried these sources without success, there are other alternatives rather than letting your creditors wind your company up, and everything collapse.
 There are various arrangements which a firm of licensed insolvency practitioners can organise.
 These voluntary arrangements could enable your business not only to survive the insolvent periods but possibly lead to it coming out of things in a stronger and fitter state.